DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 <!---
 TODO, improvements:
-putty reference and instructions (fill in username in the address username@gorm how to mount gorm home on windows do as on Arch Linux wiki: top line is the file name where you need to add stuff point to the gorm/jess wiki's explain the difference in the paths seen from a windows computer and the cluster -->
+do as on Arch Linux wiki: top line is the file name where you need to add stuff explain the difference in the paths seen from a windows computer and the cluster

+DONE:
+- putty reference and instructions (fill in username in the address username@gorm) [rink]
+- how to mount gorm home on windows [rink]
+- point to the gorm/jess wiki's [rink]
+-->

 > WARNING: these notes contain configuration settings that are specif to the